-I was served a Lillet French Aperitif with an Orange Twist at book club luncheon in January.
-Simple and refreshing, they were perfect with our French themed meal.
+I was served a Lillet French Aperitif with an Orange Twist at a book club luncheon in January.
+Simple and refreshing, they were perfect with our French-themed meal.

 You may not know what Lillet (pronounced Lee-LAY) is, and truth be told, I’d never heard of it until that day.
 When I asked for it at our liquor store, the guy behind the counter looked puzzled as he knew it as Lill-LET.
 I wasn’t certain I was pronouncing it correctly, but I guess I was!
 No matter how you say it, just make sure to try this lovely Lillet cocktail!